Armandelij/IOS-Guide/Interview Prep/Closures.md

 greet()

 ```
-## Closure that excepts a parameter
+## Closure that accepts a parameter

 ``` swift